bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 This year has been quite challenging.
-I've worked on a brand-new domain model for an italian online bank, offering financial advice through different channels (phone, web, personal contact) in the context of the MiFID european directive.
+I've worked on a brand-new domain model for an italian online bank, offering financial advice through different channels (phone, web, personal contact) in the context of the [MiFID][19] european directive.

 The domain has been split in seven different bounded contexts, designed during the first six months of the year but still under tuning due to both change requests and deeper insights.

-The full application consists of 29 .NET solutions, 111 projects of different types developed in 11 months by an average of nine developers (not counting the effort by the KAM, the project manager and the third parties).
+The full application consists of 29 .NET solutions, 111 projects of different types developed in 11 months by an average of nine developers.

 We faced a lot of challenges, both technical and organizational and everybody have learned a lot in the process.

-To me, one of the most surprising lesson that I learned the hard way, is about the meaning of exceptions and how they work in DDD projects.
+To me, one of the most surprising lessons that I learned the hard way is about the meaning of exceptions and how they work in DDD projects.

 Let's start with some definitions from common sense.